kmsalem/flatbuffers/comparison-ramp/ComparisonRamp.md

 # Introduction
-This folder includes three different versions of FlatBuffer data migration.
-They are used to compare and evaluate behaviour of FlatBuffer-RaMP usage.
+This folder includes:
+1. FlatBuffer data migration experiment
+2. Pack/Unpack experiment

+## FlatBuffer data migration experiment
+- Three different versions of this experiment are compared.
-Before the experiment starts, basic connection between two servers is already settled and targeted native object is set up.
+- Before the experiment starts, basic connection between two servers is already settled and targeted native object is set up.
 Currently, taget object only carries a vector of strings.

-## Version 1 (ramp_api_experiment)
+### Version 1 (ramp_api_experiment)
   An object API specific for RaMP is used.
 Target object can be created and used as native C++ object and then be transferred by RaMP.
   Evaluate the time cost of procedure:
   - server 0 prepare to send object #1 to server 1